Home Ā» Recipes Ā» Soup & Sides Ā» Instant Pot Chicken Soup

 What You’ll Need

-So what goes into this soup?
 I will admit, I don’t use traditional chicken soup ingredients.
-That’s because when I created this recipe years ago I was specifically looking to combine ingredients that have natural healing properties.
-My kid was sick at the time and I wanted to make a soup he would eat despite not feeling great, and that would help him recover.
+That’s because when I created this recipe I was specifically looking to combine ingredients that have natural healing properties.
+My kid was sick at the time and I wanted to make a soup they would eat despite not feeling great.

 Chicken Breast + Veggies

-• Potatoes – We grow potatoes every year and I love adding them to soup and stews.
-I usually peel them just because the skin can be a bit rough in a soup, especially if you have a sore throat.
+• Veggies – Carrots, potatoes and yellow onion.
+I usually peel the carrots and potatoes because the skin can be a bit rough in a soup, especially if you have a sore throat.

 • Garlic – Adds flavor and helps fight off infections.